CrowdStrike/terraform-provider-crowdstrike/docs/resources/data_protection_sensitivity_label.md

 ### Required

 - `label_provider` (String) Source system that provides the sensitivity label.
-- `name` (String) Canonical name of the sensitivity label.
+- `name` (String) Name of the sensitivity label.
-- `synced` (Boolean) Whether the sensitivity label is synchronized from the upstream label provider.

 ### Optional

-- `co_authoring` (Boolean) Whether co-authoring is enabled for the sensitivity label.
-- `display_name` (String) Human-readable display name of the sensitivity label.
-When omitted, the API falls back to the label name.
-- `external_id` (String) External identifier for the sensitivity label in the upstream label provider.
+- `external_id` (String) External identifier for the label in the upstream provider.
-- `plugins_configuration_id` (String) Plugin configuration identifier associated with the sensitivity label provider.
+- `plugins_configuration_id` (String) Identifier of the plugin configuration for the provider connector.

 ### Read-Only

 - `cid` (String) CID that owns the sensitivity label.
+- `co_authoring` (Boolean) Whether co-authoring is enabled for the sensitivity label.
 - `created_at` (String) Timestamp when the sensitivity label was created.
 - `id` (String) Unique identifier of the sensitivity label.
 - `last_updated` (String) Timestamp when the sensitivity label was last updated in CrowdStrike.
+- `synced` (Boolean) Whether the label is synced from an upstream provider.

 ## Import